zombieTDV/YOLOv11-pt/README.md

-A forked of jahongir7174/YOLOv11-pt(https://github.com/jahongir7174/YOLOv11-pt/tree/master) for inference and evalution on 2017 COCO offical validation data set.
+A forked of jahongir7174/YOLOv11-pt(https://github.com/jahongir7174/YOLOv11-pt/tree/master) for inference on your data choices.
 ## Installation Guide

 #### Prerequisites